 Since the May Flower, the English and Irish have established thirteen colonies on the East Coast of the United States.
 Two million inhabitants became rich thanks to local production (cotton, sugar, indigo).
 The slave trade was very important.
 The colonies had colonial exclusivity.
 They could not compete with the metropolis, which got everything and was therefore the only buyer.
-The south belonged to the English and in the north there were the French, who were going to lose more and more.
-They will lose Louisiana and Canada following the 7 years war.
+The south belonged to the English and in the north there was the French, who were going to lose more and more.
+They will lose Louisiana and Canada following the 7-year war.

 The debt of the financing of the war is very heavy for England.
 The state had to increase taxes, especially on the colonists (Stamp Act, 1765; Townshend Act, 1767).
-In addition, there was a constitutional problem, since the colonists were not represented in parliament: “No taxation without representation”.
+In addition, there was a constitutional problem, since the colonists were not represented in parliament: “No taxation without representation.”

 1763: the French were less and less glorious, which benefited the expansion of the English.
 The country goes into debt to increase its colony.